-- No assignment or exam will be accepted after the deadline, except for university approved excuses. - Make-ups for missed exams will be given only if the absence is due to university approved excuses. - Based on university rules, all absence notifications should be sent to the instructor in writing no later than the end of the next working day after the absence (and prior to the absence if possible). - The make-up should be done within one week after you return school. - Details about university approved excuses can be found in Student Rule 7 (https://student-rules.tamu.edu/rule07/).
+No submission for assignments or exams will be accepted after the deadline, except for university approved excuses.

+- Make-ups for missed exams will be given only if the absence is due to university approved excuses. - Based on university rules, all absence notifications should be sent to the instructor in writing no later than the end of the next working day after the absence (and prior to the absence if possible). - The make-up should be done within one week after you return school.

+Details about university approved excuses can be found in Student Rule 7.